 How to Use Polyglutamic Acid?

 In terms of your beauty routine, you should start with a gentle cleanser.
 Then tone your face.
 Please don’t skip this step because it’s crucial.
-The amount of water contained within PGA molecules is affected by the pH levels of the skin.
+The amount of water contained within PGA molecules is affected by the skin’s pH levels.
 The acidic environment is what PGA loves more.
 So, tone your face to make appropriate pH adjustments.
 After that, apply a product with polyglutamic acid.
 Wait a couple of minutes until the product fully absorbs, and then layer your favorite moisturizer on top.
-Use formula with PGA two times a day – morning and evening.
+Use the formula with PGA two times a day – morning and evening.

 Those who have dry skin would best have extra hydration in the form of hyaluronic acid.
 Yes, you can use HA and PGA together, as polyglutamic acid prolongs the action of hyaluronic acid.
 So, right after toning your face, apply hyaluronic acid.
 As the product fully absorbs, use PGA to make a protective shield on top of the skin.
 Complete care with a non-comedogenic moisturizer of your choice.